zmartzone/lua-resty-openidc/README.md

-            -- 3. alternatively one can point to a so-called Discovery document that -- contains "jwks_uri" entry; the jwks endpoint must provide either an "x5c" entry -- or an "n" module and "e" exponent entries for RSA signature verification -- discovery = "https://accounts.google.com/.well-known/openid-configuration",
+            -- 3. alternatively one can point to a so-called Discovery document that -- contains "jwks_uri" entry; the jwks endpoint must provide either an "x5c" entry -- or both the "n" modulus and "e" exponent entries for RSA signature verification -- discovery = "https://accounts.google.com/.well-known/openid-configuration",
           }